 Every day I am faced with a choice, I can compete with the women around me or I can love them.

-It seems that in this fast paced world, competing has become the norm and love has been forgotten.
+It seems that in this fast-paced world, competing has become the norm and love has been forgotten.
 I wonder why that is?
 What is it that causes us to bristle up around another woman, instead of embracing her as one of our own?

 Years ago, women would get together for quilting bees, to help bottle fall’s harvest, or even just simply to sit and share a cup of tea.
-These days, we hide behind our screens, afraid to go out because we feel fat, or scared, or hurt, or imperfect.
-We feel less because she throws better parties, or has “good” kids, or has perky boobs and we don’t.
+These days, we hide behind our screens, afraid to go out because we feel fat, scared, or hurt, or imperfect.
+We feel less because she throws better parties, has “good” kids or has perky boobs and we don’t.
 We feel less because she is married and we aren’t or she is cool and we think we are not worthy.
-She works, she stays at home, she has 6 kids, she has none, she eats organic, she eats fast food, the list goes on and on.
+She works, she stays at home, she has 6 kids, she has none, she eats organic, she eats fast food, and the list goes on and on.

 When did what we do define our ability to give love or our worthiness to be loved?

 When I was put in as the Young Women’s President of my Latter Day Saint ward 3 years ago, I was completely overwhelmed and scared out of my mind.
 I had 4 little children, a traveling husband, and a severe case of the “Not Enoughs”.
 How would I ever give the hours of service that the Lord and this calling required?
 I have learned since then that God never asks us to do anything that He doesn’t provide a way for.
-He proceeded to surrounded me with the most amazing group of counselors, secretaries, advisors, specialists, and camp directors that a President could ever imagine.
+He proceeded to surround me with the most amazing group of counselors, secretaries, advisors, specialists, and camp directors that a President could ever imagine.
 He filled my life with strong, capable, loving women.
 When my hands were heavy and my shoulders were tired, these women lifted my burdens.
 They cheered me on and worked by my side, even through the hardest times.

-Our goal with the girls in our stewardship and with each other was unity, compassion, and friendship and through that we created a place where we could go to feel the spirit and rejoice in sisterhood.
+Our goal with the girls in our stewardship and with each other was unity, compassion, and friendship and through that, we created a place where we could go to feel the spirit and rejoice in sisterhood.

 It has been one of the most powerful experiences I have ever been a part of.

 Does that mean that all of us were best friends and hung out every weekend?
 Did every single one of us adore each other?
 Haha!
 The short answer is no, none of us are perfect.
 Because we are all imperfect, there will always be other imperfect women that we don’t mesh with or that push our buttons.
 That is life and that’s ok.
 But, just because we aren’t best friends doesn’t mean we can’t lift, support, empower, and love each other.
-We can want the best for another not because we “like” them, but simply because they are our sister.
+We can want the best for another not because we “like” them, but simply because they are our sisters.
 Sometimes it takes effort, humility, and a good bite of the tongue but we can do it.